MasterAir/Corndel-DE-workshop-01-Learner/README.md

 > Demonstrates the use of tools and programming to **query and manipulate data** and implement automated validation checks, showing the methodologies used for moving data from one system to another for storage and handling.
 (K2, S9)

-We will do this when you use the A CLoud Guru (ACG) platform and start to use **different public on-demand cloud computing platforms**, you will be setting up Git that allows **version control**, and through the creation of a SQL database **data store** you will begin to **query and manipulate data** with SQL.
+We will do this when you use the A Cloud Guru (ACG) platform and start to use **different public on-demand cloud computing platforms**.
+You will be setting up Git, that allows **version control**, and through the creation of a SQL database **data store** you will begin to **query and manipulate data** with SQL.

-Don't worry, if any of these phrases or tools are new to you, all instructions are provided below and we will come back to all these concepts, tools, and techniques throughout the programme.
+Don't worry if any of these phrases or tools are new to you all instructions are provided below and we will come back to all these concepts, tools and techniques throughout the programme.

 <a id="morning"></a>